taw10/x1k2-midi-osc-alsa/README.md

 Installation
 ------------

-You will need the development files for Guile and liblo installed, as well as [Meson](https://mesonbuild.com/).
+You will need the development files for ALSA and liblo installed, as well as [Meson](https://mesonbuild.com/).
 Then:

 ```